Discovering the Difference Between VR, MR and AR

 Star Trek introduced us to the Holodeck, and X-Men introduced us to the Danger Room.
 These rooms were designed to catapult our favorite heroes into a re-creation of reality with some sort of catch—often for escapism or training under duress.

 It was a fun sci-fi future that amused viewers.
-But as technology continues its forward progress, consumers aren’t far removed from these once fantastical ideas.
+But as technology continues its forward progress, these once fantastical ideas have become reality.

-Retailers and real estate agents continue to find new implementation strategies for VR, AR and MR. With devices such as the Oculus Rift and HTC Vive, VR can be used to sell anything from furniture to houses.
+Retailers and real estate agents continue to find new implementation strategies for VR, AR and MR. With devices such as the Oculus Rift and HTC Vive, companies use VR to sell anything from furniture to houses.

 Virtual Reality has proved to be more than a fad, it is becoming a large part of retail and gaming trends.